 |My favorite fan moment occurred on November 17, 2012 when the University of North Carolina Tar Heels came to the Pyramid.
 In anticipation of an overflow crowd, the athletic department added extra seating an there were close to 7,000 fans in attendance.
 Although the team was defeated that night, it was an electric atmosphere, and one that I hope can become more commonplace in supporting the program.|

 |I have never cheered so passionately for a team as I did for the 2006-07 Long Beach State men's basketball team.
 My friends and I spent the season designing, printing and distributing fliers to hand out on campus, occupying the first two rows of the student section and cheering our hearts out.
 So when they made the NCAA Tournament, there was never any question that we were going.
 When they announced the site in Columbus, Ohio, we looked at each other and said: "Road trip."|

 They will offer constructive feedback and provide a true reflection of what they see, hear and experience while attending Long Beach State games.

 Beach Fan Council Members will commit to being on the Council for the period of at least one fiscal year (July 1 through June 30).
 They will have access to email and the internet, enabling them to respond to occasional surveys and will have texting capacity on their mobile phone.
 While access to social media is preferred, it is not mandatory for membership on the Beach Fan Council.Information discussed in Fan Council meetings is considered confidential unless otherwise stated by Long Beach State Athletic Department staff.
 Fan Council Members will also be tasked to evaluate certain aspects of the Long Beach State Athletics operations or fan experiences throughout the year.

-The second-ranked Long Beach State men’s volleyball team returns to the Walter Pyramid...
+The No. 1 ranked Long Beach State men's volleyball team travels to Provo, Utah to go up against...